Mounting Insta360 Pro 2 on a Drone – Risks, Failures & Safer Alternatives

 💸 The Unacceptable Financial Risk

-This is the non-negotiable reality of flying a high-end setup:
+This is the non-negotiable reality of flying a high-end setup.
+Prices in India confirm the severity of the potential loss:

 No project is worth this kind of risk.
 Critically, I found that no client was willing to cover that massive liability in the event of a crash.
 This single factor makes the setup non-viable for almost all professional shoots.